subjectiverealityy/team-management-dashboard/README.md

 Figma UI File (used as inspiration) - https://www.figma.com/community/file/1225369401521950811

 ### NOTE
-This page is not fully responsive yet.
+This dashboard homepage is not fully responsive yet.
 On full screen desktop mode, it shows my ability to build complex layouts (using a wireframe method) with CSS Grid, CSS Flexbox and CSS declarations that alter layout and positioning.